Valutis

 Before long – you are too afraid to jump off.
 You get to a point where you are convinced you simply have to hunker down and keep running (or something “bad” will happen).
 That is no way to go through life!

-1. Treadmills have the same view – Journeys are always different
+1) Treadmills have the same view – Journeys are always different

 Pay attention to how you spend a typical week.
 Are you driving to work the same way, fighting similar fires, covering all too familiar ground?
 Do you find your routine to be “boring” or “energizing”?
 When your alarm goes off do you wonder what unique experiences await or do you feel the dread of another Ground Hog Day about to start?

-2. Treadmills don’t move – Journeys are progressive
+2) Treadmills don’t move – Journeys are progressive

 If you look back over the last year or two – can you see clear and consistent progress?
 Is your life/career better than it was two years ago?
 If so, do you know why – can you attribute the gains to specific actions you took?

-3. Treadmills don’t have destinations – Journeys take you places
+3) Treadmills don’t have destinations – Journeys take you places

 Think ahead two to four years – can you describe for me what your life will be like?
 Do you have a clear, compelling picture of the situation you are trying to build?
-Can you link for me that which you are doing this year and how it contributes to the picture in your head?
+Can you link for me what you are doing this year and how it contributes to the picture in your head?

-4. Treadmills exhaust you – Journeys tend to excite
+4) Treadmills exhaust you – Journeys tend to excite

-What sounds more exciting – a five mile run on your treadmill or a 5 mile run with friends during a fund raising event.
+What sounds more exciting – a five mile run on your treadmill or a 5 mile run with friends during a fundraising event.
 Even if you hate to run – that is an easy question.
 At the end of your day – does your exhaustion feel satisfying or deflating?
 When the alarm goes off do the demands of the day intrigue you or depress you?
 How you feel after exerting the energy/effort is the key here.

 I’m not one of those who tell you to “slow down” or “lower your expectations.”
 I’ll tell you to go as hard and fast as you want.
 However, you MUST be on a Journey – don’t waste the energy and effort on a treadmill!